MicrosoftDocs/bot-docs/articles/includes/snippet-channeldata.md

 | toRecipients  | A semicolon (;) delimited string of email addresses to add to the message's To field.|

 The outgoing and incoming messages between the user and the bot may have a `channelData` activity that contains a JSON object whose properties are specified in the previous table.
-The snippet below shows an example, in JSON format, of the `channelData` property for an incoming custom email message, from the bot to the user.
+The snippet below shows an example of the `channelData` property for an incoming custom email message, from the bot to the user.

 [!INCLUDE [email channelData json](~/includes/snippet-channelData-email.md)]